joshbenzon/blueno-bills/README.md

 - Users can send transfers publicly or privately at their discretion and their points, swipes, and bear bucks counts are private to them.

 **How “flashy” and aesthetically pleasing does your UI need to be?**
--Should be clean and simple, easy to use.
+- Should be clean and simple, easy to use.
 Figma prototype looks great

 **How accessible does your UI need to be?**
--As accessible as possible since ALL students should be able to use and access this resource.
+- As accessible as possible since ALL students should be able to use and access this resource.